-- People who are my same general age or stage in life - People who are a generation younger than I am - People who are two or more generations younger than I am - People who are a generation older than I am - People who are two or more generations older than I am
+- People who are my same general age or stage in life, - People who are a generation younger than I am, - People who are two or more generations younger than I am, - People who are a generation older than I am, and - People who are two or more generations older than I am.

-Participants in this study reported playing games with an average of two different generations of gamers.
-69% of the gamers in our study played with gaming partners of a generation different from their own.
-31% of our participants played with two different generations of gamers; 33%, with three different generations of gamers; and 6%, with four different generations of gamers.
-While we do not have data to indicate the degree of time spent playing console games with which generations of gamers, we believe that the scope of intergenerational gaming is significant enough to warrant more serious attention.
+Participants in this study reported playing games with an average of 2.1 different generations of gamers.
+Thirty-one percent of the participants in our study reported playing with only one other generation of gamer-typically peers in their own generation.
+Sixty-nine percent of the gamers in our study played with gaming partners of a generation different from their own.
+While we do not have data to indicate the amount of time participants spent playing console games with various generations of gamers, these data suggest that individuals of all generations adopt gaming partners across multiple generations and, as such, intergenerational console gaming practices warrant closer examination by the research community.